Rate this article

 Data privacy concerns

 A large number of open-source large language models store and process data on the provider’s servers, which goes against enterprise data protection regulations.
-To introduce a language model into your corporate environment, you have to deploy the model locally via APIs.
-This way, your sensitive data will be kept under lock and key.
+To introduce a language model into your corporate environment while maintaining data privacy, you have several options:

 Does a large language model make it worth a candle for your business?